KoenLBekx/laconic/README.md

 > `K40 k` yields 40.

+For easier passing arguments to routines, one can push operands in reverse order on the stack using the `K,` operand:

+> `K,(9 7 5 3) >(kkkk)` yields 1 (the larger numbers were on top of the stack and popped first)

 The `k,` operator returns the height of the stack: its number of values:

 > `K(§A §B 25) k,` yields 3.

-For clearing the stack, one can add the below operation to a script:
+For clearing the stack, one can use the `K,,` operator, which would do the same as:

 > `Wk,k` : While (`W`) the stack has items (`k,`), pop the topmost item (`k`).